MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/desktop-flows/logon-type-has-not-been-granted.md

    :::image type="content" source="media/logon-type-has-ot-been-granted/user-rights-assignment.png" alt-text="Screenshot of the User Rights Assignment policy settings.":::

-4. Right-click the **Access this computer from the network** policy and select **Properties**.
+4. Right-click the **Allow log on locally** policy and select **Properties**.
-5. Check if the group (the account belongs to) or the account itself is in the list.
-If it isn't, add it to the list using **Add User or Group...**.
+5. Check if the group (the account belongs to) or the account itself is on the list.
+If not, add it to the list using **Add User or Group**.

+    :::image type="content" source="media/logon-type-has-ot-been-granted/allow-log-on-locally-properties.png" alt-text="Screenshot of the group or the user account that is added to the Allow log on locally Properties.":::

-6. Perform the above two steps for the following policies as well:
+6. Perform steps 4 to 5 for the following policies as well:

-    - **Allow log on locally**
+    - **Access this computer from the network**
     - **Allow log on through Remote Desktop Services**

-    :::image type="content" source="media/logon-type-has-ot-been-granted/allow-log-on-locally-properties.png" alt-text="Screenshot of the group or the user account that is added to the Allow log on locally Properties.":::

-7. For the following policies, check the **Properties** to verify that the group (the account belongs to) or the account itself isn't in the denied account list.
+7. For the following policies, check the **Properties** to verify that the group (the account belongs to) or the account itself isn't on the denied accounts list.

-    - **Deny access this computer from the network**
+    - **Deny access to this computer from the network**
     - **Deny log on locally**
     - **Deny log on through Remote Desktop Services**